-As of December 31, 2018, we had 58 employees (including full-time and hourly employees), of whom 21 were located in the United States, 26 were located in Israel and 11 were located in Germany.
-As of December 31, 2017, we had 65 employees, of whom 27 were located in the United States, 26 were located in Israel and 12 are located in Germany, and as of December 31, 2016, we had 94 employees, of whom 36 were located in the United States, 41 were located in Israel and 17 were located in Germany.
+As of December 31, 2019, we had 50 employees (including full-time and hourly employees), of whom 19 were located in the United States, 20 were located in Israel and 11 were located in Europe.
 The majority of our employees are, and have been, engaged in sales and marketing and research and development activities.
 We do not employ a significant number of temporary or part time employees.
-The decline in total employees at the end of 2018 versus 2017 is a result of our efforts to reduce operating expenses and improve our efficiency.
-We will continue to evaluate spending and organizational requirements as our business develops.